-The Multi Academy Trust Board meets at least once per term.
-Attendance at meetings in the period between September 2019 and August 2020 was as follows:
+The Multi Academy Board of Trustees meet at least once per term in usual circumstances.
+Although this year they met more often due to the Covid pandemic and the ever changing circumstances.
+Attendance at meetings in the period between September 2020 and August 2021 was as follows: